top of page

 Used wisely, it gives you space to breathe again.

 Your difficult person may remain stuck, but you don't have to stay there with them.
+And for some of us, that truth hits close to home.

 Does detachment change everything instantly?
+Oh, how I wish.

 Most of us learn detachment slowly.